 The downturn in the global market for offshore E&P activity and contract drilling has had an adverse effect on dayrates and rig utilization.
 This downturn has also affected the North Sea harsh environment segment, with dayrates dropping dramatically from 2014 to 2016.
-More so, the number of cold stacked rigs, not available for drilling activity before significant reactivation investments have been undone, has impacted the condition of the general HE fleet.
+More so, the number of cold stacked rigs not available for drilling activity before significant reactivation investments have been undone, has impacted the condition of the general HE fleet.
 However, the market conditions have gradually improved during the recent times, largely driven by a positive E&P sentiment on the back of the surging oil price.

-The current environment is characterized by low utilization levels for HE North Sea rigs, albeit the utilization rates for premium HE units have increased in the late 2017 and early 2018.
+The current environment is characterized by low utilization levels for HE North Sea rigs, albeit the utilization rates for premium HE units picked up during 2017 and has remained at a >80% level since then.
 The combination of an aging fleet coupled with bifurcation in dayrates between older and newer units have resulted in increasing dayrates for the most premium vessels, that benefits from being "first in, last out" in the market.
 As the number of projects sanctioned at current oil price levels will increase towards 2020, there are clear indications of an improving market for premium, HE rigs compliant with operations on NCS as well as on UKCS.
-An aging fleet with significant reactivation capex requirement further underpinsthis trend, as the number of available rigs in the market is expected to lower at current dayrate levels.
+An aging fleet with significant reactivation capex requirement further underpins this trend, as the number of available rigs in the market is expected to lower at current dayrate levels.

 Onwards, the picture looks somewhat brighter.
 A reduction of the available fleet should lead to higher utilization for operating vessels, in which historically have resulted in improving dayrates.
-The figure below illustrates the how the historical rig utilization of the North Sea rig fleet has dictated dayrate levels.
+The figure below illustrates how the historical rig utilization of the North Sea rig fleet has dictated dayrate levels.